From December 2011 you will all get an annual statement from your energy suppliers containing information on ways in which to save money.

-- Complete details of premiums or discounts compared to with the supplier’s standard monthly direct debit tariff
+- Details of premiums or discounts – compared to the supplier’s standard monthly direct debit tariff.

-- There needs to be a reminder to customers that they are able to switch supplier.
-Sources of independent advice on how to go about it should also be present.
+- A reminder to customers that they can switch supplier – sources of independent advice on how to go about switching should also be present.

-Is there anything I should look out for on my Annual Energy Statement?
+Is there anything I should look out for on my Statement?

 Things to watch out for that are not necessarily clarified on the statement:

-- There is going to be a meter point reference number (MPRN) on your new annual statement; one unique to your property.
-Should this be 10 digits long and start with 74 or 75 that means you are supplied by an independent gas transporter and are likely be charged extra.
+- There is going to be a Meter Point Reference Number (MPRN) on your new annual statement; one unique to your property.
+Should this be 10 digits long and start with 74 or 75 that means you are supplied by an independent gas transporter and may be charged extra.